-Prerequisite: Completion of at least one level II art course or Instructor Approved Portfolio
+Prerequisite: Completion of at least one level II art course or Instructor Approved Portfolio concentration, and quality in the student's chosen area of focus.

-AP Art and Design is an in-depth, advanced level course focused on the creation of a portfolio for the College Board AP portfolio examination.
-Students will determine whether they will concentrate on 2-D or 3-D artwork for their portfolio prior to the start of the course.
-The course is a full year course focusing on the three sections of the portfolio: breadth, concentration, and quality in the student's chosen area of focus.
 Students will be expected to maintain a sketchbook and produce a minimum of 25 high quality pieces for the portfolio with the expectation of the completion of 4 finished works completed over summer break.
 Additionally, students will develop the following practices and habits of mind: critical analysis, evidence-based decision making, innovative thinking, articulation of design elements and principles, systematic investigation of formal and conceptual aspects of art making, technical competence with materials, demonstration of artistic intention, and the creation of a body of work unified by a visual or conceptual theme.
 Students will achieve a deep understanding of both criticism and aesthetics and apply it to their work, as well as the work of others, through group and individual critiques.
 Students who take this course are expected to submit their portfolio to the College Board.